-For better control of ISGS reagent placement, injection will be performed from ground surface downward.
-Injection from the bottom of the boring upward can result in unwanted reagent flow through open intervals of the borehole.
+It is anticipated that the ISGS reagent injections will be performed from the bottom of the boring upward, similar to the former Process Area full-scale injections.
 The following general procedures are to be used during each injection (Note that the procedures described below are for one injection point):

-- 1) Drive the injection rods to the desired depth, using a retractable screen, a pressure-activated probe or other device at the lead end of the Geoprobe drill string. - 2) Blend the reagents in a mixing and transfer tank. - Pump the pre-determined quantity of ISGS reagent into the formation while monitoring and recording pump pressures, flow rates and volumes to ensure the formation is accepting the reagent.
-In the event of refusal, stop injections and move to the next deeper interval. - 4) In some tool designs a high-pressure hose, connected to the injection point, is used to inject the reagent.
+- 1) Drive the injection rods to the deepest targeted injection interval at the location. - 2) Open the injection tool to the zone to be treated using a retractable screen, a pressure-activated probe or other device at the lead end of the Geoprobe drill string. - 3) Blend the reagents in a mixing and transfer tank. - 4) Pump the pre-determined quantity of ISGS reagent into the formation while monitoring and recording pump pressures, flow rates and volumes to ensure the formation is accepting the reagent.
+In the event of refusal, stop injections and move to the next shallower interval.

+- In some tool designs a high-pressure hose, connected to the injection point, is used to inject the reagent.
 The high-pressure hose runs down the inside of the injection rods and isolates the rods from the reagent fluid.
 Other systems do not utilize a separate hose and the reagent is delivered inside of the injection rods.
-In cases where reagent is in contact with the rods, allow system pressures to dissipate before removing tooling to minimize reagent backsplash when rod joints are disconnected. - 5) Move to next injection depth interval and repeat steps 3 through 4. - After completing the injection, remove the knockout plug from the bottom of the tooling, remove the tooling from the probe hole, and simultaneously seal the borehole with cement grout to prevent blow-by/daylighting during injection in adjacent locations.
+In cases where reagent is in contact with the rods, allow system pressures to dissipate before removing tooling to minimize reagent backsplash when rod joints are disconnected. - 6) Move to next injection depth interval and repeat steps 2 through 5. - 7) After completing the injection, remove the injection rods and seal the borehole with a bentonite-aggregate grout or a cement/bentonite grout to prevent blow-by/daylighting during injection in adjacent locations.